ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 If Manifold cannot find and source style information, it will create an empty stylesheet record listed in this view.

-#### Reingest
+### Reingest

 The Reingest process is a means to update a Text with new additions or edits without losing any existing author engagements or Resource placements that are part of the Text currently in the system.
 However, this is not versioning control; when a Text is Reingested, the orignal Text is supplanted by the new and is no longer available in the system.

 Since there is no authoring component in the Manifold interface, edits to already ingested Texts need to be made to the source files that were originally ingested.
-The updated source files can then be loaded to the system from this view, which mimics the interface for adding a new text (see [Adding Texts](../backend/text.md#adding-texts)).
+The updated source files can then be loaded to the system from this view, which mimics the interface for adding a new Text (see [Adding Texts](../backend/text.md#adding-texts)).

 When a Text is Reingested, all the annotations, highlights, and Resource placements that have been made will persist, unless such drastic changes were performed that the system can no longer identify their original anchors.
 In this unlikely case, annotations and highlights will be orphaned and no longer accessible.
 More likely, small edits will force the system to guess where annotations and Resources were orignially placed with results not always being exact.
 The Reingest process is among the most technically complex in the system and is routinely tinkered with to better dial in the expected results.